byjg/automate/README.md

 automate showip
 ```

-where 'showip' is the name of the plugin.
+where 'showip' is the name of the recipe.

 ### Running a specific line in the IPs file